AjayTomar3342/MSR-Assignment-3/README.md

 # MSR-Assignment-3
-Mining Software Repositories project to analyze Github Commits and use sentiment analysis to check whether there is correlation between negative human sentiment and Faulty Commits which may induce Fixes by Developers.
+Mining Software Repositories follow-up project to tackle external threat to MSR-Assignment-2 Project.

-A reproduction as part of the MSR course at MSR course 2020/21 at UniKo, CS department, SoftLang Team
+An external validity addressing project as part of the MSR course at MSR course 2020/21 at UniKo, CS department, SoftLang Team

 Please cite the following paper if you intend to know more about the original research